Yellow May Dun life cycle and 3 great fly patterns

 Often ignoring any other fly until the hatch fades.

-If you see the duns hatching during the day, it definitely pays to stay until dusk to fish just below the riffle sections with a suitable emerger or dry fly pattern.
+If you see the duns hatching during the day, it pays to stay until dusk to fish just below the riffle sections with a suitable emerger or dry fly pattern.

 brown trout caught in the sea trout pool